carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 hello-kapp
 #
 ```
-After restarting the pod we can see the new changes we made in configmap.
+After restarting the pod we can see the new changes we made in ConfigMap.

-In above example, we saw that to reflect the changes of a configmap we need to restart the pod manually.
+In above example, we saw that to reflect the changes of a ConfigMap we need to restart the pod manually.

-## Versioned resource in `kapp`:
+## Versioned resource in `kapp`

 kapp has a concept of [versioned resources](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources), where it creates a new version for resource whenever a change is made to it.
 To enable versioning we just need to add the annotation `kapp.k14s.io/versioned: ""` to the resource.
 Resources which are using this annotaion will follow the naming convention `{resource-name}-ver-{n}` where `n` will start with `1` and will get increamented by `1` on every update.